Rafael Hayun

 Rafael Hayun (born 5 September 1983) is an Israeli civilian ultra-Orthodox intelligence operative specializing in open-source intelligence (OSINT) and covert collection.
 Since 2011, he has been transmitting real-time intelligence to the Israel Defense Forces (IDF) and Israeli security agencies.
-On October 7, 2023, during the Hamas attack on Israel, Hayun played a significant role in guiding IDF forces to various locations under attack, including Kibbutz Holit, Kfar Aza, Nahal Oz, and the Supernova music festival massacre.
+On October 7, 2023, during the October 7 attacks, Hayun played a significant role in guiding IDF forces to various locations under attack, including Kibbutz Holit, Kfar Aza, Nahal Oz, and the Supernova music festival massacre.

 Biography

 Hayun was born to Ilan and Ilana in the moshav Tzrufa in northern Israel.
 He studied in Nir Etzion and later moved with his family to Beitar Illit after they became religiously observant.
 He studied at the Porat Yosef Yeshiva in Katamon, Jerusalem, and later at Kise Rahamim Yeshiva in Bnei Brak.
 In 1995, the family relocated to Netivot near the Gaza envelope, where Hayun studied at the kollel of Rabbi Yoram Abergel, while also working as a computer technician and lab manager.